joannajjliu/2021_Node_Demo/readme.md

     - OPTIONAL: install the async library, to test multiple requests in a single `it` block.
 In the repo code, this was used to test multiple DELETE requests in one block: `npm i async` and `npm i -D @types/async`

 5. Run `npm run test` and watch the terminal, ensuring all tests are running as expected.

+## Commit 6 - Complete code and tests for availability and user APIs

+1. Following a similar structure as what was done in Commits 5 and 6, we will now complete the code and tests for availability and user services.
+Some things to note:

+    - Use the [API Contract](./references/API-Contracts%20-%20Overview.pdf) to create the correct services for availability and user APIs:
+        - For the code in this repo, /api/doctors and /api/availabilities was merged into a single /api/availabilities endpoint.
+        - /api/availabilities endpoint has only GET and PUT methods:

+            - GET returns a status 200 with the requested response body in json format
+            - PUT returns a status 204 No Content, when the doctorId already exists (i.e. modification only).
+PUT returns a status 201 Created, when the doctorId does not exist, and therefore, a new availabilities object is created.
+            - After completing the services for availabilities, we can import the fetchAllAvailabilities() function into the appointment/service.ts file.
+Using the newly fetched availabilities, we can link doctorID to doctorName in the appointment POST and PUT services, and save the modified appointment object (i.e. no longer null doctorName) back to the appointments.json file.

+        - /api/users endpoints has only a POST method:

+            - POST returns a 201 Created status, and returns the submitted user object, in json format.
+When the userName or email already exists, POST returns a 409 Conflict status.